 Maximizing the tax benefits of real estate activities requires a thorough understanding of limitations on losses, as well as the rules and elections that affect whether a taxpayer can claim deductions for those losses.

-For more than 15 years, the real estate tax advisors of BeachFleischman PC have been helping real estate professionals and business owners:
+For more than 15 years, the real estate tax advisors of BeachFleischman PLLC have been helping real estate professionals and business owners:

 - Determine whether an activity is passive or active

 - Determine limitations on losses and carry forward disallowed losses to offset future taxable income

 - Make elections (such as grouping of activities) to maximize tax benefits